lorentzforces/blue-prints-notes/leads-and-unattributed-clues.md

   - 11:05 (V)
   - 12:55 (V)
   - 1:55?? (the V is a little ambiguous)
+  - Note: the bulletin board in the Security room also has arrows in configurations on it
 - If "major" means "short name" in Erajan, what does "minor" mean? (if anything)
 - The birdbath by the outdoor entrance to the Basement has flagstones arranged around it in a circle of 8, with an outer circle of 16 stones.
 This seems significant. (planet clues from 3rd era map?)
 - Staff contracts are apparently available somehow in Room 46...